-Carolina Ortega Ramírez is a senior associate in the Administrative Law and Planning and Zoning practices.
+Carolina Ortega Ramírez is a principal associate in the Administrative Law and Planning and Zoning practices.

 She has experience in the areas of zoning law (due diligence, planning and management), condemnation, environmental and judicial review matters, providing recurring advice to both the public and private sectors on the different branches of administrative law.